AhmetHuseyinDOK/ES6-Interesting-Parts/src/mixin/README.md

 ```

-then let's use this classes on Fish and Person Class
+then let's use these classes on Fish and Person Class

 ```
 /classes.js